.png)

 Appcues offers Advanced Segmentation, Branded Themes, cross-channel Workflows, and a full suite of patterns for in-app guidance.
 UserGuiding covers the basics at the lowest cost with a free plan to start.

-If your real issue is analytics depth, not engagement: Heap and PostHog each outperform Pendo's built-in analytics — with real-time event tracking, auto-capture (Heap), or feature flags and A/B testing (PostHog).
+If your real issue is analytics depth, not engagement: Heap, PostHog, and Mixpanel each outperform Pendo's built-in analytics - with real-time event tracking, auto-capture (Heap), feature flags and A/B testing (PostHog), or strong funnel analysis at a mid-market price point (Mixpanel).
 Amplitude offers enterprise-grade user journey mapping but is increasingly bolting on engagement via acquisition, following a similar trajectory to Pendo.
-If you want analytics and engagement from tools that do each thing well, purpose-built solutions on each side tend to deliver stronger results.
+The strongest teams pick the best tool for each job - a dedicated analytics platform for understanding user behavior, and a dedicated engagement platform for acting on it - rather than compromising on an all-in-one that does neither well.

 If you want product analytics and guidance bundled at a lower cost: Userpilot combines both at a more accessible pricing plan than Pendo, with transparent pricing based on monthly tracked users.
 The ceiling is lower - web-only, no cross-channel - but the entry point is friendlier.